Lane formation and aggregation spots in a model of ants: Introduction

 The SDE model described in \cite{dobramysl2023argentine} can be used to simulate a small number of ants and address questions such as whether ants can form and sustain trails, but the computations become expensive for large numbers.
 Interacting particle systems with many particles can alternatively be studied using macroscopic models.
 One way of obtaining a suitable macroscopic model is via a mean-field limit for a large number of particles.
-This framework has been used in many studies of collective behaviour \cite{carrillo2014derivation}.
+This framework has been used in many studies of collective behavior \cite{carrillo2014derivation}.
 Collective phenomena that arise via chemically interacting particles (chemotaxis) are an example successfully studied using mean-field models.
 A celebrated macroscopic model for bacterial chemotaxis is the Keller--Segel model \cite{Keller:1971eo}

 where $\rho(t,\xx)$ is the bacteria population density, $c(t, \xx)$ is the chemical field, $\chi$ is the chemotactic sensitivity and $\alpha$ is the degradation rate of the chemical attractant.
 Model \eqref{eq:kellersegel} was devised to study aggregation phenomena in bacterial populations, and the PDE was proposed on phenomenological grounds \cite{keller1970initiation, Keller:1971eo}.
 Subsequently, \eqref{eq:kellersegel} has been rigorously shown to be the limit as $N\to\infty$ of specific interacting particle systems.
 For example, Stevens \cite{stevens2000derivation} considered a stochastic system of moderately interacting particles as a starting point and obtained \eqref{eq:kellersegel} using a limiting procedure based on Oelschl\"ager \cite{Oelschlager:1985kv}.
-More recently, in the case that the left-hand side of (\ref{eq:kellersegel2}) is set to zero $\partial_t c=0$, the Keller--Segel model has also been shown to be the mean-field limit of a system of weakly interacting particles by Bresch, Jabin and Wang \cite{bresch2019mean}.
+In the case that the left-hand side of \eqref{eq:kellersegel2} is set to zero $\partial_t c=0$, the Keller--Segel model has also been shown to be the mean-field limit of a system of weakly interacting particles at the level of PDEs for the averaged densities \cite{bresch2019mean} and by \cite{10.1214/16-AAP1267} at the empirical (random) density level.
+More recently, the results of \cite{10.1214/16-AAP1267} have been extended in \cite{fournier2023particle} to the case $\partial_t c\ne0$.